The Silent Depression: Trundling Is the New Booming

 Bluto, as he was known to his fraternity brothers, is a character in Animal House, a 1978 comedy about the American college campus on the cusp of the countercultural revolution of the 1960s.

 Bluto is a frowsy man.
 Unkempt.
 Rumpled.
 Bedraggled.
 His physical condition could be charitably described as circular.
 As for intellect, he has little.
 According to the dean, “Mr. Blutarsky” is “maintaining” a grade point average of “zero point zero.”
 (Though, to be fair, the dean does not elaborate on the grading scale’s range.)
-When his fraternity is expelled en masse, Bluto responds: “Christ, seven years of college down the drain.”
+When his fraternity is expelled en masse, Bluto responds: “Seven years of college down the drain.”

 But what he lacks in body and mind, Bluto makes up for in spirit.
 The expulsion galvanized Bluto, and upon the movie’s release, audiences were treated to one of the most rousing speeches in US history — an oration played to this very day in sports stadiums and arenas across the nation.
 The fiery address gained added sharpness by its contrast with and juxtaposition to a speech given one year later by then–US president Jimmy Carter.